async-aws/aws/docs/compare.md

 ## Dependencies size

-By providing isolated package for each service, Async Aws is ultra thin.
-For instance `async-php/s3` + `async-php/core` weighs **0.6Mib**, while official AWS PHP SDK uses **22MiB** regardless of the number of services you use.
+By providing isolated package for each service, AsyncAws is ultra thin.
+For instance `aws-async/s3` + `aws-async/core` weighs **0.6Mib**, while official AWS PHP SDK uses **22MiB** regardless of the number of services you use.

 ## Mock and Proxy

-Because Async-Aws uses real classes, it's easy to Mock them in PHPUnit tests or while the official AWS PHP SDK uses the `__call` magic methods which increase complexity and reduce the developer experience.
+Because AsyncAws uses real classes, it is easy to Mock them in PHPUnit tests.
+The official AWS PHP SDK uses the magic `__call` methods which increase complexity and reduce the developer experience.

 ## Features coverage

-While Async-Aws focused on the most used operations (4 services and 19 methods), The official AWS PHP SDK covers the full scope of AWS (200 services and 8,000 methods).
+While AsyncAws focused on the most used operations (4 services and 19 methods), The official AWS PHP SDK covers the full scope of AWS (200 services and 8,000 methods).